callstack/react-native-testing-library/website/docs/UserEvent.md

 This helper simulates the user scrolling a host `ScrollView` element.

 This function supports only host `ScrollView` elements, passing other element types will result in an error.
-Note that `FlatList` is accepted as it renders to a host `ScrolLView` element.
+Note that `FlatList` is accepted as it renders to a host `ScrollView` element.

 Scroll interaction should match the `ScrollView` element direction: